Tom Emberton

 Prior to his gubernatorial candidacy, Emberton served as a member of the Public Service Commission in the Nunn administration.

-In 1980, Emberton ran in Kentucky's 5th congressional district but lost the primary to the eventual winner, Hal Rogers of Somerset in Pulaski County, who still holds the seat..

-In 1987, Democratic Governor Wallace Wilkinson appointed Emberton to fill a vacancy on the Kentucky Court of Appeals.
+In 1980, he ran in Kentucky's 5th congressional district but lost the primary to the eventual winner, Hal Rogers of Somerset in Pulaski County, who still holds the seat.
+In 1987, Democratic Governor Wallace Wilkinson appointed him to fill a vacancy on the Kentucky Court of Appeals.
 He held that position until his retirement in 2004.

 Emberton resided in Edmonton, the seat of Metcalfe County in southern Kentucky.

-On October 20, 2022, Emberton's home in Edmonton caught fire; he later died when he re-entered the burning home in an effort to save it.
-He was 90 years old.
+On October 20, 2022, his home caught fire.
+He escaped, then died upon reentering in an attempt to save it, aged 90.
+The Metcalfe County Courthouse was named for Emberton and a bronze statue of him, by Amanda Matthews of Lexington, was unveiled in front of the courthouse on Nov, 2, 2025.